LdnMktGroup/hello/README.md

 # hello
 world
-from the lmg (unverified changes!)
+from the lmg (extreme unverified changes!)